 If low carb pizza is an oxymoron, then this incredible zucchini pizza is a mystifying anomaly!
 Scrumptious zucchini recipes that taste like pizza are kind of a two-for!
 I mean, who doesn’t love pizza, right…

 All that gooey, melted cheese and savory pizza sauce gently cradled by a mildly sweet zucchini boat is one of the best low carb recipes ever – AND it’s full of veggies, so your body will be stoked!

-Zucchini pizza is one of those low carb snacks that taste so good it makes you tingle inside.
+Zucchini pizza is one of those low carb dinners that taste so good it makes you tingle inside.
 I can’t WAIT to hear what you think!

 Zucchini pizza is so simple to make that you can have it ready in under 30 minutes.
 There is no yeast, no flour and practically no mess – easy peesy!
-When friends pop over for a quick visit or the kids need after-school healthy snacks, zucchini pizza is your jam!
+When friends pop over for a quick visit or the kids need after-school snacks, zucchini pizza is your jam!

 I absolutely LOVE that this recipe is: